GabrielAndre2811/GabrielAndre2811/README.md

   - Hi 👋, I'm Gabriel!
 Passionate about technology, teaching, and software development, I strive to contribute to challenging projects that positively impact the world.

---- **Graduated in Hardware Maintenance**.

-  - 📚 Currently in the final semester of **Systems Analysis and Development** and the third semester of **Computing Education** at the **Federal Technological Institute of Paraná (UTFPR)**.
+--- 📚 **Graduated in Network and Hardware Maintenance, Software Analyst and Developer, Graduated in Computing **Computing Education** at the **Federal Technological Institute of Paraná (UTFPR)**, and currently coordinator of technical course, and coordinator of Google courses.**.

   - ![UTFPR](https://github.com/GabrielAndre2811/GabrielAndre2811/blob/main/303429432-957d8609-1c2d-4c65-8d63-fe3304011b77.png)

  ## 🌟 **About Me**
-- 💻 **Profession**:I currently work as a teacher of Data Science, Back-End Programming and Database in a technical course, I am coordinator of Google Courses, Professor of Educational Robotics, Coordinator of Technical Course of Systems Development and Ambassador of Programming Paraná at the Regional Education Center in Wenceslau Braz, uniting education and technology to inspire new generations.

-Artificial Intelligence and Machine Learning.
+- 💻 **Profession**: Currently, I work as an educational robotics teacher, combining education and technology to inspire new generations.
 - 📊 **Areas of Interest**:
-  - Data Analysis and Visualization, Data Intelligence.
+  - Data Analysis and Visualization
   - Software Development
-  - Robotics, IOT Projects with Arduino, Esp, Rapsberry Pi
+  - IOT Projects with Arduino, Esp, Rapsberry Pi
   - Artificial Intelligence and Machine Learning
-  -
 - 🔭 **Professional Goal**: To work on innovative projects with global impact and transformative potential.
 - 📍 **Location**: Paraná, Brazil
 - 🌐 **Languages**: Fluent in English and Portuguese.